anitapercival/flightdrop/README.md

 - **Responsive Design:** Fully mobile-friendly layout for seamless experience on all screen sizes
 - **Environment:** dotenv for secure API key management
 - **Deployment:** hosted on Vercel and Railway

 ---

+## New Technologies Being Added in Development
+To improve scalability, user experience, and performance, FlightDrop will incorporate:
+- OAuth for seamless and secure user authentication
+- Redis to cache flight search results and improve API response times
+- Email alert system (using services like SendGrid or Nodemailer) to notify users instantly of flight price drops
+- Comprehensive testing with Jest for unit tests and Cypress for end-to-end testing to ensure reliability and quality

+---